BenjaminRathman/PgTechnicalAssessment/README.md

 - Get a free API Key at https://www.alphavantage.co/documentation/

-- Add this key in the User's Secrets (dotnet user-secrets set "AlphaVantageApiKey" "KEY")
+- Add this key in the User's Secrets (dotnet user-secrets set "AlphaVantageApiKey": "KEY")

 - Build the solution and swagger should come up to test the exposed API